canwe/blog/_posts/2012-04-19-java-constants-using-class-interface-static-imports.md

     	}
     }

-But the con of this approach is that you need to prepend the class name '˜Constants' all the time.
-If you are using constants very frequently, then this will become little ineffective.
+But the con of this approach is that you need to prepend the class name 'ËœConstants' all the time.
+If you are using constants very frequently, then this will become littleÂ ineffective.
 We can do better.

 ## 2. Define a Constants interface and implement it

 The second approach is that you define a Interface that contains all your constants and then implement this interface in the class where you want to use the constants.
-This way, you don't need to prefix '˜Constants', instead you can directly access the constant like CONSTANT_NAME.
+This way, you don't need to prefix 'ËœConstants', instead you can directly access the constant like CONSTANT_NAME.

     public interface Constants {
     	public static final String SITE_NAME="veerasundar.com";